nstbayless/cv2-controls/included-readme.txt

     - This version is only compatible with Bisqwit's retranslation + map hack, located at https://www.romhacking.net/hacks/1032/
 	- do NOT apply this unless Bisqwit's retranslation is already applied.
+	- Compatible only with version 2.9.9.1 of the retranslation (released 2020-07-01).

 Use Lunar IPS or similar to apply the hack to your Castlevania 2 ROM file. https://fusoya.eludevisibility.org/lips/